 Raccoons reeking havoc at popular WA campground beach

-The Northwest Chapter has long been invested in water quality issues at Larrabbee State Park near Bellingham, WA.
+The Northwest Straits Chapter has long been invested in water quality issues at Larrabee State Park near Bellingham, WA.
 Nearly 10 years ago they started testing the water quality at Wild Cat Cove in the Park, and have been working with local and state partners since then to investigate the sources of pollution and problem-solve for solutions.
 Read more about the history of pollution at Larrabee State Park and the Chapter's involvement here.

 This summer marks the third year that the Chapter is running a daily education and outreach program at the park.
 With a workforce of 15 interns, they are leading nature and beach walks, continuing to test the beach water, manning a booth on water quality and speaking to campers about how not to attract raccoons.